tensorflow/community/governance/SIG-request-template.md

 ## Who will be part of it?

 * Group leader: Karl Lessard
-* Second for the leader: Christian Tsolov
+* Second for the leader: Christian Tzolov

 Anyone interested to help are invited to join by requesting access to the mailing list, whether they are developers who wants get involve in the code or just individuals who wants to take part of the discussions.